 GERMAN D.-Joynes-Meissner's Grammar.
 Super's Elementary German Reader.
-Heyse's L'Arrabbiata.
+Heyse's Anfang und Ende.
+Bernhardt's Auf der Sonnenseite Meyer's Das Amulett.
 This course aims to give a good reading knowledge of the language and makes no attempt at conversation, the whole stress being placed upon the Grammar, composition and vocabulary.
 It is designed for those who can take only one year in the language.